 I ended up going with MERN stack, and I used Create React App as my foundation.
 For my component library I chose Ant Design which I had never used before (and some of the docs are in Mandarin) but I don’t mind a challenge.

 I used Stripe for payments, AWS SES for email.
 Just set it all up on a single server on a cloud provider because there was not going to be a lot of traffic.
+I just threw this thing up on a linux box behind an nginx server and Lets Encrypt was nice and easy to set up.
 Anyway, I’ve done all that stuff a million times that was not the hard part.

 OK site is done right?

 Nope, not yet.
 Again I am a little rusty at dealing with frontend stuff.
 There are a ton of things I had to end up dealing with that I didn’t even think about.
 I ran into some issues.

 You may not realize this but there are special meta tags that dictate how a link for a website will show up when you share it on Facebook or Twitter, for example.